The Loyalty Paradox: Is Blind Loyalty Hurting Your Business?

 In general this worked reasonably well for me, but now after some deep introspection, my conclusion is that perhaps I went too far and that perhaps my business results could have been more profound.

 Don’t get me wrong, I held people accountable, challenged the status quo, and made changes where necessary.
-But was I too loyal to the people, processes, strategies, etc?
+But was I too loyal to the people, processes, and strategies?
 Were my team and I victims of the Loyalty Paradox?

 Loyalty is Key When Moving Your Business from Point A to Point B